Mariners have ‘one of those days’ in blowout loss to Rangers, plus an update on Jarred Kelenic’s progression

 On Tap

 The Mariners will travel to Camelback Ranch to face the World Series champion Los Angeles Dodgers in a night game Thursday.
 Right-hander Chris Flexen will get the start with left-hander Roenis Elias and right-handers Rafael Montero, Joey Gerber, Paul Sewald, Brandon Brennan and Vinnie Nittoli scheduled to pitch.
-The Dodgers will start reigning NL Cy Young award winner Trevor Bauer.
+The Dodgers will start reigning NL Cy Young Award winner Trevor Bauer.
 First pitch is set for 5:05 p.m.
 PT.
 The game will be televised by AT&T Sportsnet in L.A. and MLB TV subscribers can stream it.
 There will be no local television broadcast.
 The radio broadcast will be carried live on ESPN 710-AM and mariners.com

 Video highlights